NGiudiDev/crypto-price-notifier/README.md

 # Crypto Price Notifier

-This Node.js application fetches the current Bitcoin price every hour and sends it as a WhatsApp message using Twilio.
-The program is designed to run continuously and ensures that messages are sent precisely at the start of each hour.
+This Node.js application fetches the current prices of Bitcoin, Ethereum, and Solana in US dollars every hour and sends a desktop notification with the latest values.
+The program is designed to run continuously and ensures that notifications are sent precisely at the start of each hour.
+All events are logged locally for later review.

 ## Features

-- Fetches Bitcoin price in USD and ARS from the [CryptoCompare API](https://min-api.cryptocompare.com/).
+- Fetches the prices of Bitcoin (BTC), Ethereum (ETH), and Solana (SOL) in USD from the [CryptoCompare API](https://min-api.cryptocompare.com/).
-- Sends a desktop notification with the price details for quick and easy access.
+- Sends a desktop notification with the latest crypto prices for quick and easy access.
+- Logs all events to a local file (`logs/app.log`).
 - Ensures accurate scheduling to execute tasks at the start of each hour.

 ## Requirements